Skip to main content

 2. Applicants age

-If you are a volunteer, you are normally expected to be between 17 – 24 years of age at the Expedition departure date.
-Volunteers outside this age range may be considered at Raleigh’s discretion and subject to any further assessment process and agreement.
-If you are younger than 18 years old when you complete your application form (i.e., if you are 17 years old), you must complete and return a separate Parental Consent Form, signed by your parent or guardian, which we will send to you with your Welcome Email.
+If you are a Venturer, you are expected to be between 17 – 24 years of age at the Expedition departure date.
+Venturers outside this age range may be considered at Raleigh’s discretion and subject to any further assessment process and agreement.
+If you are younger than 18 years old when you complete your application form (i.e., if you are 17 years old), you will be required to provide parent/guardian details at application.

-If you are a volunteer manager, you are normally expected to be at least 25 years of age at the Expedition departure date; however younger applicants who possess relevant skills and experience may also be considered at Raleigh’s discretion and subject to any further assessment process (for example, the content creator and photographer roles).
+If you are a Venturer Manager, you are normally expected to be at least 25 years of age at the Expedition departure date; however younger applicants who possess relevant skills and experience may also be considered at Raleigh’s discretion and subject to any further assessment process (for example, the content creator and photographer roles).

 3. Applicants whose first language is not English

-The official languages of our Expedition are English (also Spanish in Costa Rica).
-All health and safety briefings will be held in English (both in Costa Rica) so you must be proficient in this language, with an ability to understand the briefings and seek clarification where necessary.
+The official language of our Expedition is English (also Spanish in Costa Rica).
+All health and safety briefings will be held in English so you must be proficient in this language, with an ability to understand the briefings and seek clarification where necessary.

 4. Health disclosure and requirements